About Next Ocean BV

 Peter studied Maritime Technology at Delft University of Technology, specializing in Ship Hydromechanics.
 During past 12 years, Peter held a position as an assistant professor at the Ship Hydromechanics dept. of Delft University of Technology.
 Since 2008, Peter’s main research topic has been deterministic wave and ship motion prediction from ship radar, leading to various publications.

 Karel studied Maritime Technology at Delft University of Technology where he specialized in Ship Hydromechanics.
-Right after his studies he started as a freelance engineer in the field of ship motion calculations.
-Nowadays he committed himself to commercializing the wave predicting technology.
+Right after his studies he started as an engineer in the field of ship motion studies.
+Nowadays he committed himself to commercializing wave and ship motion predicting technology.

 Get in touch with us, feel free to reach out to either of us for specific questions.

 Peter Naaijen PhD.Founder

 Please contact us for more information on current job vacancies.

 To quote Jan Hoegee, the jury chairman for the 2017 OEEC Innovation Award: "The problem of anticipating on severe wave conditions impacting operations at sea is a paramount one.
 Next Ocean's innovation includes analytics to come up with huge cost savings, improving safety of operations and realizing better use of assets at sea.
 It is a nice tool and ‘easy to understand’."

 The expert jury of the 2017 OEEC Innovation Award is not the only industry backed panel that acknowledge the impact of Next Ocean's technology.
 Several steps in the development of both the products offered by Next Ocean and the development of the company have been, and still are, supported by public funding.
 Most of these public funds are granted by governmental bodies represented by panels consisting of maritime and offshore industry experts.